 On Demand Computer Based Examinations (CBE)

-Papers within the Knowledge level and Skills level (F1, F2, F3 & F4) are offered computer based by ACCA.
+Papers within the Applied Knowledge level and Applied Skills level (AB, MA, FA & LW) are offered computer based by ACCA.
 SBCS is a licensed CBE centre.
 SBCS schedules CBEs at the end of each semester, June and December of each year (one examination week) for students who have registered for the relevant courses within the semester ONLY.
 CBEs are also scheduled for every other Friday (except on public holidays, SBCS’ school holidays or SBCS’ examination weeks) for SBCS and non-SBCS students.